ucsd-progsys/liquidhaskell/README.md

 By **default** a termination check is performed on all recursive functions.

-Use the `no-termination` option to disable the check
+Use the `--no-termination` option to disable the check

     liquid --no-termination test.hs